7hekaka/newcytosim/doc/sim/placement.md

  `blur REAL`            | Add centered Gaussian noise of variance REAL `to X Y Z`             | Interpolate with the previously specified position `or POSITION`          | flip randomly between two specified positions

+ If a position is specified directly using a primitive and `placement` remains unspeficied, the default value `inside` will imply that the object will only be created if its vertices are inside the current Space.

 # ROTATION